streamich/freestyler/docs/en/how-it-works.md

 First, all Infinite Cardinality styles are grouped into a single *static* group.
 And injected into the DOM as a single rule.
 This allows to share that single rule across all components of one type.
-If those styles never change all components of that style will simply reuse on shared CSS selector.
-Static Infinite Cardinality styles are shared across all components of a single type.
+If those styles never change all components of that type will simply reuse one shared CSS selector.

+> Static Infinite Cardinality styles are shared across all components of
+> a single type.

 When some style of Static Infinite Cardinality group changes, it is removed from the group and instead placed into Dynamic Infinite Cardinality group.